 Two Federal Workers

-Registered Apprenticeship is a proven workforce development solution that is helping U.S. federal government agencies to recruit and develop well-trained federal workers in high-demand occupations.
+Registered Apprenticeship is a proven workforce development solution that is helping public service employers to recruit and develop well-trained workers in high-demand occupations.

-Federal agencies are using Registered Apprenticeship as an effective human resources strategy to increase diversity, equity, inclusion, and accessibility, recruit quality candidates, train employees to the specific agency needs, and retain and grow a highly-skilled workforce.
-Registered Apprenticeship can be used within the federal pay system to both up-skill the current workforce and to accelerate the productivity of new hires.
+Registered Apprenticeship can be used within existing pay systems to both up-skill the current workforce and to accelerate the productivity of new hires.
 Using standardized training curricula, which fit readily into existing agency training programs, federal agencies can ensure their employees have a comprehensive understanding of both the practical and theoretical components of mission-critical occupations.
-Apprentices are provided with opportunities for structured on-the job training under the direction of an experienced mentor, incremental wage increases, related educational experience, industry-recognized credentials, and a path towards a definitive career path within the federal government.
+Apprentices are provided with opportunities for structured on-the job training under the direction of an experienced mentor, incremental wage increases, related educational experience, industry-recognized credentials, and a path towards a definitive career path in public service.

 See firsthand how Registered Apprenticeship can impact U.S. federal government agencies by learning about NASA Langley Research Center's Engineering Technician Apprenticeship Program.

-During Youth Apprenticeship Week in May 2024, the Office of Apprenticeship and the District of Columbia’s Department of Employment Services held a signing ceremony to celebrate and recognize over 30 students joining the Nation’s first HBCU Public Service Registered Apprenticeship Program.
+During Youth Apprenticeship Week in May 2024, the Office of Apprenticeship and the District of Columbia’s Department of Employment Services (DC DOES) held a signing ceremony to celebrate and recognize over 30 students joining the Nation’s first HBCU Public Service Registered Apprenticeship Program.
 This program is a groundbreaking partnership with Howard University (HU) and the University of the District of Columbia (UDC) that will place 30 newly graduated seniors from HU and UDC in year-long apprenticeships within the District’s government agencies to further careers in public service.
+During National Apprenticeship Week in November 2024, the Office of Apprenticeship and DC DOES held a roundtable to bring together program leaders, apprentices, and other stakeholders to continue building momentum as the program grows.

 Learn how native Washingtonian Kaniya Washington will be serving her hometown through a Registered Apprenticeship Program with DC’s Department of Human Services.